DiogoDeAndrade/Taletoy/README.md

   cmake .. -G "Visual Studio 17 2022" -A x64 -DCMAKE_TOOLCHAIN_FILE="C:\projects\Other\vcpkg\scripts\buildsystems\vcpkg.cmake"
   cmake --build . --config Release
   ```

+Note that is likely you'll have to disable AVX512 support if you intend to run this in machines like laptops or less powerful.
+To do so, add the following to the first cmake command above: -DGGML_NATIVE=OFF -DLLAMA_NATIVE=OF -DGGML_AVX512=OFF -DGGML_AVX512_VBMI=OFF -DGGML_AVX512_VNNI=OFF -DGGML_AVX512_BF16=OFF

 - [Find a model](https://huggingface.co/models?search=gguf) - I selected [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)
 - Now, now we can try the model and see if everything is working.
   ```